poucotm/Verilog-Gadget/README.md

 #### Verilog Gadget: Instantiate Module (ctrl+shift+c)

- * It parses module ports in currently open file
+ * It parses module ports for the currently open file
- * It generates module's instance text
+ * It generates an instance text of the module
  * It copies generated text to clipboard
- * You can paste the text on where you want
+ * Then, you can paste the text to the desired location
  * Supports Verilog-1995, Verilog-2001 style ports and parameters
  * example)